Wealthy-Waste/International-Greenhouse-Gas-Emissions/INTERNATIONAL GREENHOUSE GAS EMMISSION/COUNTRY-ANALYSIS/NewZealand analysis.md

 indirectly means,

 * Methane emission occurs mainly because of Oil and Natural gas production and agricultural emission.
-In 2018, New Zealand's self-sufficiency in oil (mmbls production divided by consumption) was 17%, i.e. the country imports its petroleum product needs.
+In 2018, New Zealand's self-sufficiency in oil was 17%, i.e. the country imports its petroleum product needs.
 All local oil production is exported as the New Zealand refinery is not suited to processing it [Source - Wikipedia].

     So, New Zealand is unusual among developed countries with its strong base in primary production and a high proportion of electricity